 Wait Until You Get a Handle on Your Diagnosis

 If you have not seen a specialist and are still experiencing problems, do not assume that your injury is simply what was diagnosed in the emergency room.
-Many more sophisticated tests, such as CT scans or MRIs, can reveal a diagnosis for a spine injury that was previously unavailable to emergency room physicians because they did not have access to these more advanced tests.
+Many more sophisticated tests, such as CT scans or MRIs, can reveal a diagnosis of a spine injury that was previously unavailable to emergency room physicians because they lacked access to these advanced tests.

 Be very wary of questions about “all your injuries” when you do not know the extent of your injuries at the time the adjuster inquires.
 You are not a doctor, and emergency room treatment is intended for emergencies, not ongoing care.